1. Learn Center

 What is Ethereum used for?

-As a result, Ethereum's use, unlike Bitcoin’s network, is not limited to simple financial transactions.
+Ethereum's use is not limited to simple transactions.
 Users can complete complex Ethereum transactions involving smart contracts, where two parties mutually agree to a set of conditions at which to execute a previously agreed-upon transaction.
 When the set of conditions is met, the contract will automatically come into effect, delivering ether to the relevant party.
 Applications built on smart contracts can be everything from loans to royalties paid to musicians to agreeing to query data from a blockchain and more.

 The combination of Ethereum's decentralized nature, ether's functionality as a utility token, and the growing ecosystem of apps on top of Ethereum fuels its use and appeal.
 To further understand Ethereum’s practicality, we must look at its advantages and disadvantages for both users and developers.